Chapter 15:

 "You are not fit to fight?"
 His eyes glowed a bright green, which had many people in the stands cowering with fear.

-Leela yelped and screamed when she felt the prince's magic probing into her mind and body like millions of tiny bugs crawling under her skin.
+Leela yelped and screamed when she felt the prince's magic probing her mind and body like millions of tiny bugs crawling under her skin.
 The sensation was quick to pass.

 Valerr faked a smile and innocent look.
 "She did her best."